 People yelled in hopes to gain favor from Raven, but Raven didn’t even budge from their words.
 Instead, her sharp gaze fluttered around the people and eventually landed on me.

-I on the other hand didn’t give Raven a chance to make her entrance spectacular, nocking another arrow, I fired.
+On the other hand, I didn’t give Raven a chance to make her entrance spectacular, knocking another arrow, I fired.
 One thing that I noticed about myself was that I had a knack with bows and arrows, a lot better than swords.
-My aim flew true and it aimed towards her chest.
+My aim flew true, and it aimed towards her chest.

 Raven waved her hand in front of her, brushing away the arrow effortlessly.
-She hoovered in the air, glaring menacingly at me.
-“So you were here.”
+She hovered in the air, glaring menacingly at me.
+“So, you were here.”

 “Did you crawl out of your haven to die by my hands like a rat?”